ML Execution

 Benefits of PIPE

-PIPE, powered by VCS architecture, is a game-changer in scalability.
+PIPE, powered by OpenGradient's inference node architecture, is a game-changer in scalability.
 With PIPE, we can run inferences for hundreds or thousands of pending transactions in parallel, dramatically increasing network throughput and reducing latency for all users.
 These technologies enable us to horizontally scale our inference network and execution, offering a virtually limitless potential for AI model execution.

-In addition, for smart contracts that directly embed AI and ML models, we can offer low-latency and non-blocking execution of transactions at scale.
+In addition, for applications that directly embed AI and ML models, we can offer low-latency and non-blocking execution of transactions at scale.
 Since all inferences are executed in the inference mempool, actual block building remains extremely fast.
-No single transaction can slow down the entire blockchain due to, for example, an expensive and slow ML model inference.
+No single transaction can slow down the network due to, for example, an expensive and slow ML model inference.

 Verification Methods